 Managed object tagging allows alarms to be further contextualized by associating them with a specific component instance (or inventory object in ALEC).

-Managed object tagging further contextualizes alarms by associating them with a specific component instance or inventory object in ALEC.
-The process is flexible and configurable, allowing alarms to be associated with components beyond the existing node, interface, service model that is built into OpenNMS.
+The process is flexible and configurable, allowing alarms to be associated with components beyond the existing node/interface/service model built-in to OpenNMS.

 %CDP-4-DUPLEX_MISMATCH: duplex mismatch discovered on ge1/1 (not half duplex), with sw-blue ge1/2 (half duplex).

-Syslogd can generate an event from the message using the following match:
+We can use Syslogd to generate an event from the message using the following match: